spryker/app-kernel/README.md

 ### Testing the AppKernel

 You can test the AppKernel as usual with Codeception.
-Before that you need to run some commands
+Before that you need to run some commands:

 ```
 tests/bin/console app-kernel:setup